sourceduty/House_Design/README.md

 ![Waterfall House](https://github.com/user-attachments/assets/fbf650c7-3525-4727-be57-6f41f1bcf757)

-A megamansion is an exceptionally large and luxurious private residence, typically defined by its expansive square footage, extravagant design, and a wide range of high-end amenities.
+A luxury [Megamansion](https://chatgpt.com/g/g-680be1fab4b88191a8ca125be437094d-megamansion) is an exceptionally large and private residence, typically defined by its expansive square footage, extravagant design, and a wide range of high-end amenities.
 These architectural marvels often feature multiple stories, grandiose facades, and custom-built interiors with state-of-the-art technology, offering everything from home theaters, indoor pools, and bowling alleys to lavish wine cellars, spas, and gyms.
 The layout is usually open and fluid, designed to create a sense of opulence and comfort, with large windows, expansive living spaces, and impressive master suites.
 Located in desirable, often exclusive, neighborhoods or scenic areas, megamansions are built with the highest quality materials, incorporating luxury finishes and sophisticated landscaping.
 The goal is to provide not just a home, but an experience of grandeur, showcasing the pinnacle of wealth and style.
 These residences may also include additional features like rooftop gardens, multiple guest wings, or private libraries, all aimed at offering both functionality and indulgence in a setting of refined elegance.

 #